Hijab and burqa controversies in Europe: France

-The 2004 French law on secularity and conspicuous religious symbols in schools bans all clothing which constitutes an ostensible religious symbol from government-operated schools.
+The 2004 French law on secularity and conspicuous religious symbols in schools bans all clothing that constitutes an ostensible religious symbol from government-operated schools.
 It is typically justified as a measure to ensure the secularism and religious neutrality of the state – the principle of Laïcité.
 In December 2003, President Jacques Chirac supported a new law to explicitly forbid any "visible sign of religious affiliation", in the spirit of laïcité.
 The law was passed by the French parliament in March 2004.

-The law forbids the wearing of any "ostensible" religious articles by students, but does not cite any item; yet, ministerial instructions appear to target the Islamic veil, the Jewish kippa, and large Christian crosses.
+The law forbids the wearing of any "ostensible" religious articles by students, but does not cite any item; yet, ministerial instructions appear to target the Islamic veil, the Jewish kappa, and large Christian crosses.
 Instructions permit discreet signs of faith, such as small crosses, Stars of David, and hands of Fatima.
-The law does not apply to parents or to students attending universities.
-However, teachers and other school personnel are also prohibited to display their religious affiliation on the basis of "public service neutrality".
+The law does not apply to parents or students attending universities.
+However, teachers and other school personnel are also prohibited from displaying their religious affiliation based on "public service neutrality".
 Similar policies are occasionally applied in other state organizations, such as personnel working in public hospitals.

 The French controversy primarily relates to the Islamic veil as a symbol of religion that challenges Laïcité, or of female subservience, and only secondarily to practical factors such as face-to-face communication, or security risks.
 The 2004 law says nothing about the wearing of Islamic dress in public (on the street), nor about wearing religious signs in higher education or private education establishments.

-In 2009, the issue has not receded with further calls by some government ministers for a more widespread enquiry on the implications of liberty, subservience and the veil with regards to public life.
+In 2009, the issue has not receded with further calls by some government ministers for a more widespread inquiry on the implications of liberty, subservience and the veil with regards to public life.

 The French National Assembly appointed 32 lawmakers from right and left-wing parties on a six-month fact-finding mission to look at ways of restricting its use.
 An imam Hassen Chalghoumi backed the ban and he was threatened.
-On 26 January 2010, the group delivered its report, which had been agreed by six votes to six (the chair's vote in favour being decisive) with twenty abstentions.
+On 26 January 2010, the group delivered its report, which had been agreed by six votes to six (the chair's vote in favor being decisive) with twenty abstentions.
 The report says that women should not be allowed to wear the burqa when accessing public services.

 In September 2010, it became illegal to wear face coverings unless specifically needed to perform a function.
 It is illegal to wear the burqa in public in France.
-Fines are 150 euro for women wearing it and 30,000 euro for men forcing their wives to wear it, with up to one year in prison.
+Fines are 150 euros for women wearing it and 30,000 euros for men forcing their wives to wear it, with up to one year in prison.
 The law was passed in the Senate by 246 votes to 1.
 The first fine was issued on 22 September 2011.

 The law was challenged and taken to the European Court of Human Rights, which upheld the law on 1 July 2014, accepting the argument of the French government that the law was based on "a certain idea of living together".